AtmikaNayak/AtmikaNayak/README.md

 ## About Me

-Computer Science student at NMAM Institute of Technology with an interest in full-stack development, backend engineering, and building software that solves real-world problems.
+- Computer Science Student at NMAM Institute of Technology

-Currently working with modern web technologies including React, Node.js, Express.js, SQL databases, Firebase, and cloud-based deployment platforms.

----

-## Current Focus

-* Building scalable full-stack applications
-* Strengthening backend development skills
-* Learning system design fundamentals
-* Practicing data structures and algorithms
+- Full Stack Developer with a focus on React, Node.js, and SQL
+- Interested in Backend Engineering, System Design, and Product Development
+- Hackathon Winner and Competitive Programmer
+- Currently building SideQuest, a student micro-task marketplace.

 ---